Littleton Alimony Attorney

 Though most people are familiar with the term alimony, under Colorado statute, spousal support is called “maintenance.”
 In divorce cases in which the parties have similar incomes, alimony is not going to be an issue.
 However, when a significant income disparity exists and is coupled with the inability for one spouse to reasonably meet his or her needs without help from the other, an award of maintenance may be warranted.

 Alimony cases are governed by C.R.S.
 14-10-114, which sets forth the factors a court must apply in determining whether one spouse should pay support to the other.
 Income is the primary factor looked at for determining whether maintenance should be awarded and what the monthly amount should be.
-Statute sets forth a suggested formula for courts to use as a discretionary guide post.
+Statute sets forth a suggested formula for courts to use as a discretionary guidepost.
 It also sets forth how long alimony should be paid, largely based on the length of the marriage.
-For example, with a 20 year marriage, the duration of alimony payments will likely be at least half the length of the marriage.
+For example, with a 20-year marriage, the duration of alimony payments will likely be at least half the length of the marriage.
 Alimony orders can have long term, lasting ramifications for both parties.
-At Plog & Stein, we strive to ensure that each client is treated fairly, both in and out of the courtroom, when it comes time to either settle or litigate their alimony case.
+At Plog & Stein, P.C., our Littleton alimony attorneys strive to ensure that each client is treated fairly, both in and out of the courtroom, when it comes time to either settle or litigate their alimony case.

 Beyond the basics of a monthly alimony payment, there are other nuances a seasoned alimony lawyer can help you understand.
 Unlike child support, alimony orders have tax implications, with the payer being able to deduct alimony payments from their income and the recipient being required to claim the payments as income.
 Furthermore, obtaining detailed orders as to how payments are structured, when they are made, and more, can help prevent future conflict and litigation which may arise due to ambiguity.

-Plog & Stein also represents clients with divorce cases in Denver, Douglas, Adams, and Boulder Counties.
+Plog & Stein, P.C. also represents clients with divorce cases in Denver, Douglas, Adams, and Boulder Counties.